apioo/fusio-adapter-neo4j/README.md

 Fusio-Adapter-Neo4j
 =====

-[Fusio] adapter which provides a connection to work with a Neo4j database.
+[Fusio] adapter which provides a connection to work with a Neo4j service.
 The adapter uses the `graphaware/neo4j-php-client` package.
 You can install the adapter with the following steps inside your Fusio project: